Policy & Advocacy Leadership Forum 2026 Logo

 As states look to implement the provisions of OBBBA, state Medicaid agencies are on the front lines of ensuring those changes are successfully executed.
 This panel features Medicaid directors who will share their insights on how their states are handling the changes, including challenges, downstream impacts, opportunities, and how MCOs can help.

-Get to know your team and finalize your meeting-specific strategy – a well-prepared advocacy team will have the biggest impact in meetings with members of Congress, Congressional staff and the Administration.
+Get to know your team and finalize your meeting-specific strategy – a well-prepared advocacy team will have the biggest impact in meetings with members of Congress and Congressional staff.

 5:30pm – 6:30pm Networking Reception